-On March 13, 2020, the Governor of Texas (the "Governor") declared a state of disaster for all counties in Texas in response to the COVID-19, which disaster declaration he has subsequently extended.
+On March 13, 2020, the Governor of Texas (the "Governor") declared a state of disaster for all counties in Texas in response to the COVID-19, which disaster declaration was subsequently renewed by the Governor on October 7, 2020.
 In addition, pursuant to Chapter 418 of the Texas Government Code, as amended, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order or rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with the disaster, and issuing executive orders that have the force and effect of law.
-The Governor has issued a series of executive orders relating to COVID-19 preparedness and mitigation.
-Due to a recent spike in COVID-19 cases, recent executive orders modified the phased reopening of businesses in Texas, subject to further restrictions in the Governor's discretion.
-For example, Executive Order GA-28, which was issued on June 26, 2020, and remains in effect until modified, amended, rescinded or superseded by the Governor, established occupancy limits to 50 percent for most businesses in Texas, limited bars and similar establishments to drive-through, pickup or delivery options, and made most outdoor gatherings of more than 100 people subject to approval by local authorities, subject to exceptions outlined in the order.
-Businesses otherwise subject to a 50 percent occupancy limit and located in a county meeting certain Department of State Health Services criteria are eligible to operate at up to 75 percent of occupancy.
-In a separate order, the Governor imposed a moratorium on elective surgeries in Harris, Travis, Bexar and Dallas Counties.
-Executive Order GA-29, issued on July 2, 2020 requires the use of face covering in public spaces with certain exceptions.
+The Governor has since issued a series of executive orders relating to COVID-19 preparedness and mitigation.
+These include executive orders, which among other things impose limitations on business occupancy and operations and social gatherings and require people to wear face masks (with some exceptions).
+These governmental actions limit social, business and other activities, thereby directly negatively impacting economic activity within the Service Area.
 The Governor retains the authority to impose additional restrictions on activities.
 Additional information regarding executive orders issued by the Governor is accessible on the website of the Governor at https://gov.texas.gov/.
 Neither the information on (nor accessed through) such website of the Governor is incorporated by reference, either expressly or by implication, into this Official Statement.

-In addition to the actions taken by State and federal officials, certain local officials, including officials of some of the Authority's Participating Municipalities, including the County Judge of Dallas County, previously declared a local state of disaster and public health emergency and in many instances have issued "shelter-in-place" orders.
+In addition to the actions taken by State and federal officials, certain local officials, including officials of some of the Authority's Participating Municipalities, and the County Judge of Dallas County, previously declared a local state of disaster and public health emergency and in many instances have issued "shelter-in-place" orders.
+Dallas County's "shelter-in-place" order has expired and the county currently adheres to the Governor's disaster declarations.
 Many of the federal, State and local actions and policies under the aforementioned disaster declarations and shelter-in-place orders have focused on limiting instances where the public can congregate or interact with each other in order to mitigate the spread of COVID-19, which affects the operation of businesses and directly impacts the economy.